janrothen/raspberry/bitcoinaudit/README.md

 ## Installing

-Create symlink to utils in this directory, or imports wont work
+Create symlink to utils in this directory, or imports won't work
 Configure the scripts: config.conf

 Add the script to cron: